efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 from published content shown to your website visitors.

 Versioning in SilverStripe is handled through the [api:Versioned] class.
-As a [api:DataExtension] it is possible to be applied to any [api:DataObject] subclass.
+As a [api:DataExtension] it is possible to be applied to any [api:SilverStripe\ORM\DataObject] subclass.
 The extension class will automatically update read and write operations done via the ORM via the `augmentSQL` database hook.

 Adding Versioned to your `DataObject` subclass works the same as any other extension.
 It has one of two behaviours,